Credit: Zelio Freire

 Tahquitz Canyon Falls

-If you’re more of the go big or go home type, it’s worth making the trek out to Palm Springs to visit Tahquitz Canyon Falls.
-You’ll take Tahquitz Canyon Loop to get there—an easy, 1.9-mile round trip “hike” that’s mostly flat the entire way.
+If you’re more of the go-big-or-go-home type, it’s worth making the trek out to Palm Springs to visit Tahquitz Canyon Falls.
+You’ll take Tahquitz Canyon Loop to get there—an easy, 1.9-mile round-trip hike that’s mostly flat the entire way.
 This waterfall is the biggest on our list: a whopping 60 feet tall with a large swimming hole at the bottom.
 If you’re going in the summer, come prepared because it can get hot.
 Bring lots of water (at least 32 ounces per person; they won’t even let you past the visitor’s center without it), sunscreen and a bathing suit.
-To get there, head west on W Mesquite Ave until it turns right toward the mountains.
+To get there, head west on W Mesquite Avenue until it turns right toward the mountains.
 There’s a $15 fee to enter.

 Black Canyon Falls

 If you’re in it for the thrill, Black Canyon Falls has some of the best cliff jumping around.
 Located in Santa Ysabel near Julian, this place is a bit of a trek to get to.
 The trail isn’t very well maintained, and there’s lots of poison oak, so wear long pants and long sleeves on the way up.
-There’s also a little bit of rock climbing along the way (nothing crazy, you can handle it).
+There’s also a little bit of rock climbing along the way—nothing you shouldn’t be able to handle, though.
 In all, the whole thing really feels like an adventure.
-It’s about a 1.8-mile loop and fairly flat, so the hard part is just staying on the trail and scrambling your way to the end—but it’s definitely worth it.
+It’s about a 1.8-mile loop and fairly flat, so the hard part is just staying on the trail and scrambling your way to the end, but it’s definitely worth it.
 You’ll reach a huge pool with slippery granite that’s perfect for sliding or jumping into the water below.

 + posts